CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 ### Server Groups

-If you want a policy that allows your instances to run (or not) in the same host, you can setup server groups.
+If you want a policy that allows your instances to run (or not) on the same host, you can set up server groups.

 ![Server Groups](../../img/pouta-server-groups.png)